MineRala/CoffeeOrderApp/README.md

 MVVM (Model-View-ViewModel) Architecture
 This project is built using the MVVM (Model-View-ViewModel) architecture.
 MVVM is a design pattern that helps organize code by separating the user interface (View) from the business logic (Model), improving testability and code readability.

 Model: Represents the data layer of the application.
-It handles data structures, API calls, or database operations.
+It handles data structures, API calls, or database operations.\n
-View: The user interface that displays data and captures user interactions.
+View: The user interface that displays data and captures user interactions.\n
 ViewModel: Acts as a bridge between the Model and the View.
 It processes data, prepares it for display, and communicates with the View through data binding.

 This structure provides a modular and maintainable codebase by clearly separating UI logic from application logic.

 # Features
 - Used Mock Json
+- List
 - Search Bar
 - Favorites
 - My Card
+- Responsive UI

 # Technologies
 - Programmatic UI (SnapKit)